OPENDAP/hyrax-docker/README.md

 - ```--volume /home/roger/bes:/etc/bes```: Replaces the docker container's BES configuration with one held in the docker host file system directory ```/home/roger/bes```
 - ```--volume /home/roger/olfs:/var/lib/tomcat/webapps/opendap/WEB-INF/conf```: Replaces the docker container's OLFS configuration with one held in the docker host file system directory ```/home/roger/olfs```

 ### besd

+**_Note_**: The _besd_, _olfs_, and _ncWMS_ containers are tested only minimally
+by us at thsi time (Nov 2018) and are really for specialized cases wehre fine-grained control over the server tiers is needed.
+You'll need to build these containers yourself.

 This CentOS-7 based image contains just the BES component of the Hyrax server.